gianlucarea/gianlucarea/README.md

 I'm an Italian/Canadian developer based in L'Aquila, Italy.

 - 🔭 I’m currently working at OverIT
-- 🧙‍♂️ I'm currently learning elixir.
+- 🧙‍♂️ I'm currently learning Phoenix 🐦‍🔥.
 - 🎓 I hold a Masters degree in Advanced Software Engineering
 - 💻 I'm interested in everything that regards Software.
 - 📚 I also like reading, indulging in history and watching football!